radreads/pebblr/README.md

 - **Notification System**: Email digests and browser tab notifications
 - **Responsive Design**: Works seamlessly across desktop and mobile devices

+## Recent Updates

+### New Migration: Added interaction_date column

+A new migration has been added to store the actual date when interactions occur.
+This ensures accurate tracking of when contacts were marked as "done" and allows proper time-travel debugging.

+To apply this migration:

+1. Go to your Supabase dashboard
+2. Navigate to the SQL Editor
+3. Open the file `migrations/add_interaction_date_column.sql` from this project
+4. Copy the contents and paste into the SQL Editor
+5. Run the migration

+This update ensures that the next reminder date is properly calculated based on when the interaction actually occurred.

 ## Getting Started

 ### Prerequisites